-Following on from the successful refurbishment of Black Watch in late 2016, which saw the 804-guest ship undergo four weeks of extensive engineering, maintenance and interior work, Braemar and Balmoral entered dry dock at Blohm+Voss shipyard in Hamburg, Germany, in preparation for the start of the 2018/19 cruise season.
+Following on from the successful refurbishment of Black Watch in late 2016, which saw the 804-guest ship undergo four weeks of extensive engineering, maintenance and interior work, Braemar, Boudicca and Balmoral entered dry dock at Blohm+Voss shipyard in Hamburg, Germany, in preparation for the start of the 2018/19 cruise season.

 As part of Fred.
-Olsen’s multi-million pound investment and commitment to ensuring guests can enjoy a unique cruise experience across the fleet for many years to come, classically-designed Braemar and Balmoral – the line’s flagship – have been refreshed and enhanced to keep them at their very best.
+Olsen’s multi-million pound investment and commitment to ensuring guests can enjoy a unique cruise experience across the fleet for many years to come, classically-designed Braemar, Boudicca and Balmoral – the line’s flagship – have been refreshed and enhanced to keep them at their very best.

-Both ships have benefited from various engineering works, general refurbishment, exterior painting, updates to interior décor and furnishings, and re-fits of selected cabins and public areas.
-Every carefully considered update has guest comfort and enjoyment in mind, so rest assured, Braemar and Balmoral retain their timeless elegance, home-from-home ambience and welcoming atmosphere.
+Each ships has benefited from various engineering works, general refurbishment, exterior painting, updates to interior décor and furnishings, and re-fits of selected cabins and public areas.
+Every carefully considered update has guest comfort and enjoyment in mind, so rest assured, Braemar, Boudicca and Balmoral retain their timeless elegance, home-from-home ambience and welcoming atmosphere.

-See below for more information about the updates and refurbishments made on board Braemar and Balmoral.
+See below for more information about the updates and refurbishments made on board Braemar, Boudicca and Balmoral.

-Cabins on Lido Deck 6, Bridge Deck 7 and Marquee Deck 8 on Braemar, and mid-ship cabins on Balmoral’s Lido Deck 8, Bridge Deck 9 and Highland Deck 10 are refreshed with new carpets and fabrics throughout, further enhancing the light, airiness and comfort of these rooms.
-Other cabin carpets have also been replaced throughout the ship, where necessary.
+All cabins on Boudicca, along with cabins on Lido Deck 6, Bridge Deck 7 and Marquee Deck 8 on Braemar, and mid-ship cabins on Balmoral’s Lido Deck 8, Bridge Deck 9 and Highland Deck 10, are refreshed with new carpets and fabrics throughout, further enhancing the light, airiness and comfort of these rooms.
+Other cabin carpets have also been replaced throughout Braemar and Balmoral, where necessary.

 All rooms have a more contemporary look and feel, thanks to the addition of new soft furnishings and lamps.
 Some cabin bathrooms have new flooring fitted, and some baths have been removed to make way for shower cubicles.

-Mini-fridges are a feature of every room too; while guests in Balcony Cabins will be able to relax and soak-up sea views from the comfort of brand new balcony furniture.
+Mini-fridges and interactive smart TVs are a feature of every room too; while guests in Balcony Cabins will be able to relax and soak-up sea views from the comfort of brand new balcony furniture.

 On Braemar, significant updates include a complete refurbishment of the ship’s buffet dining venue, The Palms Café.
 This venue benefits from new, stylish upholstery and soft furnishings.
 The Palms Café continues to offer a more relaxed, slightly less formal style of dining.
 Elsewhere, the Thistle and Grampian Restaurants – Braemar’s formal dining venues – are both fitted with new, comfortable seating.